ShuyuanShen/shuyuanshen/_pages/about.md

 Work in Progress
 ------

-1. **The Signaling Effect of Political Censorship in Authoritarian Regimes**
+1. **“Canceled”: The Democratic Consequences of Perceived Censorship**

-2. **Media Types and Democratization**
+2. **Censorship and Propaganda Persuasiveness in Autocracies**

-3. **Who to Blame?
-Official Accountability and Public Opinion on Covid-19 in China** with Xiaoli Guo, Lucie Lu, Yiqiang Wang, and Haocheng Yin
+3. **Media, Information Control, and Regime Change**

+4. **Buying a Foreign Boat: How China Reshapes Media Abroad** with Emily Van Duyn, Cabral Bigman-Galimore, Isabella Raynal, and Maggie Zhang

-4. **Platforms and Politics: Digital Communication Infrastructure in Rural Illinois** with Emily Van Duyn, Cabral Bigman-Galimore, and Isabella Raynal
+5. **Platforms and Politics: Digital Communication Infrastructure in Rural Illinois** with Emily Van Duyn, Cabral Bigman-Galimore, Isabella Raynal, and Maggie Zhang

-5. **Challenges to Illinois Local News and The Platformization of Journalism and Information During COVID-19: Politics, Health Misinformation, and Partisanship** with Cabral Bigman-Galimore, Gabriel Malo, Ewa Maslowska, Claire O’Brien, Isabella Raynal, Harsh Taneja, Nikki Usher, Emily Van Duyn, and Adrian Wong
+6. **The Politicization of Chinese Investment: Electoral Competition and Anti-China Protest in Central Asia and Africa** with Do-Young Gong, Sanghoon Kim-Leffingwell, and Yujeong Yang